-During public outreach, some commenters expressed concern that the new toll would result in higher delivery costs that would be passed on to consumers in the form of higher prices for goods and services in the Manhattan CBD.
-As noted above, while the new CBD toll would increase the cost of truck deliveries to the Manhattan CBD for some shippers (because of the price of the new toll), it would reduce it for others because of travel time savings, the potential for reduced costs associated with parking tickets, and other potential cost savings.]Incremental toll costs that are passed along to receiving businesses would be passed in a diluted fashion because shippers would allocate the toll costs among the multiple receivers on a journey (within New York City, averaging 5.5 stops per journey).90 Shippers to small retail stores [who make multiple] stops would share the toll cost among those multiple receivers.
+Incremental toll costs that are passed along to receiving businesses would be passed in a diluted fashion because shippers would allocate the toll costs among the multiple receivers on a journey (within New York City, averaging 5.5 stops per journey).76 Shippers to small retail stores like bodegas typically make many stops and consequently would share the toll cost among those multiple receivers.
 An incremental cost to any one retail store would be passed along as an incremental cost to consumers but would represent a very small component of the retail price charged to the consumer.

-As incremental toll costs would be diluted among receivers, the receivers would retain a role as decisionmaker for delivery hours, and [research indicates that many] receivers [may] prefer regular-hour deliveries because they typically have more staff on hand, as opposed to off-hour deliveries that could require additional staff, security, lighting, and other costs.91 Therefore, tolling, as well as tolling with peak- and offpeak rate variation, would not likely substantially alter urban freight delivery.
-Separate research from Stockholm, Sweden about congestion pricing indicates that commercial-vehicle traffic, such as truck traffic, has a higher willingness to pay for decreased travel time and is relatively insensitive to changes in price compared with private passenger-trips.92 However, the toll rates in Stockholm generally fall well below the toll rates contemplated under the tolling scenarios93, and therefore with the CBD Tolling Alternative the lower off-peak rates may have a stronger influence on receiver decision-making if a business is incurring additional costs during peak delivery times.
+As incremental toll costs would be diluted among receivers, the receivers would retain a role as decisionmaker for delivery hours, and a vast majority of receivers prefer regular-hour deliveries because they typically have more staff on hand, as opposed to off-hour deliveries that could require additional staff, security, lighting, and other costs.77 Therefore, tolling, as well as tolling with peak- and off-peak rate variation, would not likely substantially alter urban freight delivery.
+Separate research from Stockholm, Sweden about congestion pricing indicates that commercial-vehicle traffic, such as truck traffic, has a higher willingness to pay for decreased travel time and is relatively insensitive to changes in price compared with private passenger-trips.78 However, the toll rates in Stockholm generally fall well below the toll rates contemplated under the tolling scenarios79, and therefore with the CBD Tolling Alternative the lower offpeak rates may have a stronger influence on receiver decision-making if a business is incurring additional costs during peak delivery times.